TBD54566975/developer.tbd.website/site/docs/ssi/create-schema.md

 We see that the schema defines a property `emailAddress` of type `string` and format `email`.

 The next part of the JSON specifies any required properties.
-We want an email address to be a required property of the schema so we indicate that as such:
+We want an email address to be a required property of the schema, so we indicate that as such:

 ```json
 {